RustyUjjwal/portfolio/README.md

 ---

 ## 📖 Introduction
-The **Ujjwal Keshri – Dynamic Personal Portfolio** is a fully responsive, single-page website designed to showcase the work, skills, and services of **Ujjwal Keshri**, an Electrical Engineer.
+The **Dynamic Personal Portfolio** is a fully responsive, single-page website designed to showcase the work, skills, and services of **Ujjwal Keshri**, an Electrical Engineer.
 Built with a modern and interactive design philosophy, the portfolio includes **light and dark themes**, animated elements, and interactive features that create an engaging browsing experience.
 It is optimized for desktop, tablet, and mobile viewing.

 ---